This blog has been updated following the publication of Policy Statement 19/21 and Supervisory Statement 5/21 in July 2021.

-Following the end of the Brexit Transition Period, the Prudential Regulation Authority (PRA) has set out in a consultation paper and draft supervisory statement how it proposes to approach supervision of international bank branches and subsidiaries in the UK.
+Following the end of the Brexit Transition Period, the Prudential Regulation Authority (PRA) has set out in a Policy Statement and Supervisory Statement how it will approach supervision of international bank branches and subsidiaries in the UK.
 The key message is that the UK banking system is open for business.
 The PRA continues to be open to allowing banks to operate in the UK through a branch or subsidiary, and in principle to hosting subsidiaries that operate a highly integrated global business model, especially highly integrated investment banking and trading businesses and custody activities.
 Banks need to meet certain conditions in return, with an emphasis on providing sufficient management information to supervisors and establishing adequate governance and controls in order to give the PRA assurance that risks are being appropriately managed.

-These proposals are relevant to all international banks that have – or are planning to establish – operations in the UK, whether through a branch or subsidiary.
-(Banks that are currently operating within the deemed authorisations under the Temporary Permissions Regime will not need to meet the proposals immediately, but will have to do so as soon as practicable and in any event by the time they are authorised.)
-The proposals will be of interest from the perspective of both planning day-to-day supervisory interactions and legal entity and operating structure optimisation.
+The Supervisory Statement (SS) is relevant to all international banks that have – or are planning to establish – operations in the UK, whether through a branch or subsidiary.
+The SS will be of interest from the perspective of both planning day-to-day supervisory interactions and legal entity and operating structure optimisation.

-According to the PRA, the proposals simply restate existing practices, some of which were set out in its 2018 Supervisory Statement on branch authorisation and supervision.
-David Bailey, Executive Director International Banks Supervision, however, noted in a speech that accompanied publication of the proposals that the proposals have: “…not all been written down in this way before”.
+According to the PRA, the updated Supervisory Statement simply restates existing practices, some of which were set out in its 2018 Supervisory Statement on branch authorisation and supervision.
+David Bailey, Executive Director International Banks Supervision, however, noted in a speech when the PRA consulted on its proposals in January 2021 that the policy had: “…not all been written down in this way before”.
 This is an important consideration.
-We think the proposals contain important points of detail and clarification, not all of which will be familiar to all banks, and therefore require careful study.
+We think the Supervisory Statement contains important points of detail and clarification, not all of which will be familiar to all banks, and therefore require careful study.

 Expectations for effective supervision